yokawasa/azure-k8s-daas-ticketmonster-demo/docs/secret-operations.md

 type: Opaque
 ```

-The value **UEBzc3dvcmQxMjNfXw==** that you got from the command above is actually base64 encoded value of the actual password, thus you can get the actual value by base64 decoding like this:
+The value **UEBzc3dvcmQxMjNfXw==** that you get from the command above is actually base64 encoded value of the actual password.
+So, base64 decode it to get the password value:

 ```
 echo -n "UEBzc3dvcmQxMjNfXw==" | base64 --decode